SyneRBI/SIRF/doc/UserGuide.md

 #### Data Containers

 Reconstructed data are represented by `ImageData` objects.
 Currently they represent 3D volumes discretised using voxels.

 Measured data (either raw or after some pre-processing) are represented by `AcquisitionData` objects.
 These contain everything what is needed to be able to reconstruct the data (including scanner information and geometry).

+Both classes of data objects inherit from an abstract data class `DataContainer`.

+##### DataContainer

+An abstract base class for data containers.

+###### Methods:

+    clone      Returns a copy of this object. write      Writes the object data to a file. norm       Returns 2-norm of the object data viewed as a vector. dot        Returns the dot product of the container data with another container data viewed as vectors.
+    multiply   Returns the element-wise product of this and another container data viewed as vectors.
+    divide     Returns the element-wise product of this and another container data viewed as vectors.

+The element-wise addition, subtraction, multiplication and division can be performed using overloaded `+`, `-`, `*` and `/`.
+Either of the operands of `*` and the second operand of `/` can be a scalar.

 ##### AcquisitionData

 Class for acquisition data.

-###### Methods:
+Inherits from `DataContainer`.

+###### Methods (in addition to those of DataContainer):

     AcquisitionData
                (PET/MR) Constructor.
 If no arguments are present, creates an